FinalDevStudio/fi-aegis/README.md

 ### Web Application Security Middleware

-This is a fork of [lusca](https://github.com/krakenjs/lusca) aiming to be more actively maintained.

-This fork is based on lusca's v1.4.1 but has changed greatly since.
+This fork is based on [lusca](https://github.com/krakenjs/lusca)'s v1.4.1 but has changed greatly since.

-The mayor changes are minor optimizations and code refactoring.
+The most relevant changes are minor optimizations, code refactoring and improved documentation.

 ## Usage